Edward Cherullo, MD

 Vice Chair, Clinical Operations Urology Institute, University Hospitals

-Edward Cherullo, MD, specializes in urology and sees patients both at UH Cleveland Medical Center and UH Chagrin Highlands Health Center.
-He serves as Vice-Chair of Clinical Operations for the UH Urological Institute and interim Chair of the Department of Urology at UH Cleveland Medical Center.
-An Associate Professor of Urology at Case Western Reserve University School of Medicine, Dr. Cherullo has been the Director of the Urology Residency Program since 2008.
+Edward Cherullo, MD, specializes in urology and sees patients both at UH Cleveland Medical Center and UH St. John Medical Center.
+He serves as Vice-Chair of Clinical Operations for the UH Urological Institute and is an Associate Professor of Urology at Case Western Reserve University School of Medicine.

 A recognized expert in reconstructive surgery for complex urological conditions, Dr. Cherullo has published more than 70 articles and been invited to lecture locally, nationally and internationally.
 He is active in several advisory and review committees at UH and the School of Medicine.
 He serves on the board of the Ohio Urologic Society and is President of the Ohio Urologic Society, as well as a consultant to the Ohio State Medical Board.

 Dr. Cherullo graduated magna cum laude from DePaul University and cum laude with distinction in research from St. Louis University School of Medicine.
 He completed his residency as well as a research fellowship in advanced laparoscopic urologic surgery at the Cleveland Clinic.